hasanahmed1810/FlutterTodoList/README.md

-A simple todo list app made using flutter and sqlite
+A simple todo list app made using flutter, shared preferences and provider